bernie-skipole/indipyclient/docs/source/usage/installation.rst

 The Curses library depends on the terminal providing support for terminal control sequences, if your terminal program is not compatable you may find the layout distorted, or certain features such as selecting fields by mouse click not working.
 In which case, if possible, pick a different emulation.

 **For Import**

-If you are intending to import the indipyclient package to use the classes to create scripts, then you would normally install it with pip, usually into a virtual environment.
+If you are intending to import the indipyclient package to use the classes to create your own clients or scripts, then you would normally install it with pip, usually into a virtual environment.

 If you are using Debian, you may need the Python3 version of pip to obtain packages from Pypi.